Chemical Assembly

 CHEMISTRY

-Rapid analysis of drug-protein interactions
+Rapid separation-based analysis of chemical and biochemical interactions

 Dr. Rebecca Lai